 (mouse-over partnership names for more information)

 In addition to the RCSP's efforts to implement small- and large-scale field projects, the RCSPs are also working to develop human capital, encourage stakeholder networking, develop carbon mitigation plans, and enhance public outreach and education.
-Through this process, each RCSP is developing a regional carbon management plan to identify the most suitable storage strategies and technologies, aid in regulatory development, and propose appropriate infrastructure for CCS commercialization within their respective regions.
+Furthermore, DOE is promoting information sharing among all RCSP projects that it sponsors through various technical working groups, including the Water Working Group and Public Outreach and Education Working Group.
+Sharing of lessons learned and best practices from both the RCSPs and Core R&D projects is critical for the deployment of CCS.
+Through these avenues, each RCSP is developing a regional carbon management plan to identify the most suitable storage strategies and technologies, aid in regulatory development, and propose appropriate infrastructure for CCS commercialization within their respective regions.